quickgrid/Setup-Guide/README.md

 https://aws.amazon.com/ec2/instance-types/p3/

 To setup python container first setup tunneling port, ppk, ip via putty.
 These commands can be found on NGC containers link above.

+In putty `hostname` set ip address of the instance.
+Convert `*.pem` to `*.ppk` via puttygen with passphrase.
+Set `*.ppk` to `connection > SSH > Auth > Private key file for authentication`.
+Set `connection > SSH > Tunnels` source port to `8888`, destination to `localhost:8888` and click add.
+Save session settings with a name.

 From putty terminal first run,

 ```
 docker pull nvcr.io/nvidia/pytorch:21.05-py3